Particular/docs.particular.net/nservicebus/sqlserver/multiple-databases.md

 <!-- import sqlserver-multidb-connectionstrings -->

-the messages sent to `billing` will go to the specific database `Billing` on server `DbServerB` while the messages to `sales` will go to the database and server set by default i.e. `MyDefaultDB` on server `DbServerA`.
+the messages sent to `billing` will go to database `Billing` on server `DbServerB` while the messages to `sales` will go to the database and server set by default i.e. `MyDefaultDB` on server `DbServerA`.